PublicMediaKitchen/alexa-quiz-sample/tutorial.md

 * [alexa developer console dashboard](https://developer.amazon.com/edw/home.html#/skills)

 ## Files
+These files don't exist yet, but we will create them.
 Starting from the skill directory, here are some files to take note of:
 * `./skill.json` Where you can modify the skill name, description, and example phrases.
 * `./models/*.json` For this example, we're using `en-US.json`.
 This is where you can change the invocation name, intents, and sample phrases to invoke the intents.
 * `./lambda/custom/index.js` The meat of the skill.
 Where you can edit quiz questions and answers.